 - 1 cup Mixed berries (raspberries, blackberries, strawberries)

-- In a shallow bowl or a pie plate, mix together eggs, heavy cream, cinnamon, vanilla & a pinch of salt.
+- In a shallow bowl or a pie plate, mix eggs, heavy cream, cinnamon, vanilla & a pinch of salt.

-- Place cornflakes in a resealable ziplock and crush the flakes with rolling pin until coarse meals form.
+- Place cornflakes in a resealable ziplock and crush the flakes with a rolling pin until coarse meals form.
 Transfer to a pie plate or a bowl and add the sugar & cinnamon.

 - Cut bread into thick slices and place in the custard mixture.
 Soak well on both sides, allowing the egg mixture to absorb the bread.

 - After that, place the soaked bread in the cornflakes mixture bowl and coat well on both sides.

 - Heat the griddle or the skillet, lightly spray some oil before placing a pat of butter.
-Once it's sizzling, you can put the bread and allow to cook for a few minutes on each side until golden brown.
+Once it's sizzling, you can put the bread and allow it to cook for a few minutes on each side until golden brown.

-- Once all the bread slices have been browned in the griddle or skillet, transfer them to a cookie sheet and place in the oven.
-Bake at 350F (or 150C) for about 5-6 minutes to cook any egg that didn't brown on sides and to crisp up the topping.
+- Once all the bread slices have been browned in the griddle or skillet, transfer them to a cookie sheet and place them in the oven.
+Bake at 350F (or 150C) for about 5-6 minutes to cook the egg that didn't brown on the sides and to crisp up the topping.

-- Remove the bread slices from cookie sheet.
+- Remove the bread slices from the cookie sheet.
 Cut in diagonal, dust with powdered sugar and arrange in a serving plate and garnish with fresh berries or fruits.